 Product owner vs. product manager: Key differences

-Understanding the key differences between a product owner vs. product manager is vital throughout the product lifecycle.
-They play crucial yet specific roles in development.
-Their insights help teams succeed as products evolve from concept to go-to-market status.
+Understanding the key differences between product owner vs. product manager is important throughout the product lifecycle.
+They play different yet critical roles in development.
+Their insights help teams succeed as products evolve from concept to go to market.

 Focus and scope